5/7/2025

 Interim Chief Financial Officer

-you, Kim.
+Thank you, Kim.
 Good morning, everyone.
 First quarter revenue was $298 million, up slightly year over year, driven by new store openings, adult use sales in Ohio, and growth in the wholesale channel.
 First quarter gross profit was $183 million, or 62% margin, up $9 million from last year.
-Gross margin will continue to fluctuate quarter to quarter, dependent on product and market mix, inventory sell-through, promotional activity, and idle capacity costs.
+Gross margin will continue to fluctuate quarter to quarter, depending on product and market mix, inventory sell-through, promotional activity, and idle capacity costs.
 SG&A expenses in the first quarter were $119 million, or 40% of revenue, compared to $101 million, or 34% last year.
 Higher SG&A included new store opening expenses, technology and infrastructure investments, and catalyst campaign support.
-First quarter net loss was $33 million, compared to a loss of $23 million last year.
+First quarter net loss was $33 million compared to a loss of $23 million last year.
 First quarter loss per share was $0.17, which was comparable to last year.
-Excluding non-recurring charges, first quarter loss per share would have been $0.02, compared to a loss of $0.05 last year.
+Excluding non-recurring charges, first quarter loss per share would have been $0.02 compared to a loss of $0.05 last year.
 First quarter adjusted EBITDA was $109 million, or 37%, representing a margin improvement of 1% compared to last year.
-First quarter adjusted EBITDA margin reflects industry-leading gross margin and expense control in our core business.
+First quarter adjusted EBITDA margin reflects industry-leading growth margin and expense control in our core business.
 Moving on to our balance sheet, we entered the quarter with approximately $330 million in cash and $480 million in debt.
-Given the strength of our cash generation, we remain well-positioned to address our near-term financial obligations.
-As we indicated in our last call, we are prepared to retire our senior secured notes due in 2026, later this year, with a target to refinance up to half of the $368 million outstanding.
+Given the strength of our cash generation, we remain well positioned to address our near-term financial obligations.
+As we indicated in our last call, we are prepared to retire our senior secured notes due in 2026 later this year with a target to refinance up to half of the $368 million outstanding.
 Shifting to cash flow.
-First quarter cash flow from operations sold was $51 million.
-Capital expenditures were $17 million, with free cash flow of $34 million.
-Absent the catalyst campaign contribution, cash flow from operations would have been $74 million, and pre-cash flow would have been $57 million.
-Turning now to our outlook.
-We anticipate second quarter revenue will be flat to up low single digits sequentially.
-We anticipate gross margin will fluctuate quarter to quarter, and expect full year gross margin will be comparable to 2024.
+First quarter cash flow from operations totaled $51 million.
+Capital expenditures were $17 million with free cash flow of $34 million.
+Absent the Catalyst campaign contribution, cash flow from operations would have been $74 million and pre-cash flow would have been $57 million.
+Turning now to our outlook, we anticipate second quarter revenue will be flat to up low single digits sequentially.
+We anticipate gross margin will fluctuate quarter to quarter and expect full year gross margin will be comparable to 2024.
 We expect full year cash flow from operations of at least $250 million and capital expenditures of up to $40 million.
-We may refresh our forecast later this year, dependent on macroeconomic conditions and the time and in progress for capital.
+We may refresh our forecast later this year, depending on macroeconomic conditions and the timing and progress for catalysts.
 I look forward to working with the team as we execute on our plan.
 With that, I'll turn the call back over to Kim.

 speaker